philipdelff/NMdata/README.md

 Reading the resulting data from Nonmem can require quite a bit of manual steps.
 Especially because all modelers seem to do things a little differently.
-The frustrating fact is that we always want the same - all data output from Nonmem combined with additional columns and sometimes rows in input data.
-This package automates this process and can save you a lot of time.
+The frustrating fact is that we always want the same out of these efforts.
+This is all data output from Nonmem combined with additional columns and sometimes rows in input data.
+NMdata automates this process and can save you a lot of time.
 It can also break down the data depending on level of variability (eg. subject or occasion level).

 Take a look at [this vignette](https://philipdelff.github.io/NMdata/articles/NMscanData.html)